uab-cgds-worthey/quac/README.md

 `$USER_SCRATCH/tmp/quac/results/test_project/analysis`).
 Refer to the [testing's output](#expected-output-files) to learn about output directory structure.
 Most important output files are aggregated QC results produced by [multiqc](https://multiqc.info/), both at sample-level as well as at the project-level.
-These multiqc reports also include summary of QC-checkup results.
+These multiqc reports also include summary of QuaC-Watch results.

 Note that QuaC's output directory structure takes the output structure of the small variant caller pipeline.